What is New Western Dry Gin?

 Cocktails made with New Western Dry Gin

 The strongly notable differences in taste lead to many new possibilities.
-However, keep the basic rules in mind. -Meaning, for instance, if you want to stir up a bone-dry Martini, an overly fruity Gin might not be the ideal option.
+However, keep the basic rules in mind. -So, for instance, if you want to stir up a bone-dry Martini, an overly fruity Gin might not be the ideal option.

 In other cases, fruity flavor profiles can also be highly beneficial.
 Brockman's, for example, is a strongly berry-forward Gin that works perfectly in a Bramble cocktail.
 Iron Balls, made from pineapple and coconut wine, is an excellent way to bring tropical flavors into classics like a Negroni.
 If the taste is still too traditional, try using it in our Coconut Negroni recipe.